Michael Wong (actor)

 He is fluent in English, but not in Chinese, which is reflected in many of the characters he has portrayed.
-His most notable film is the 1998 film Beast Cops which won a Hong Kong Film Award with Wong in the lead role.
-As of 2004, he has appeared in over fifty films in twenty-one years, often in very minor roles.
+His most notable film is the 1998 film Beast Cops, which won a Hong Kong Film Award with Wong in the lead role.
+As of 2025, he has appeared in over a hundred films, mainly in the Hong Kong film industry.